mlfpm/deepof/docs/source/index.rst

 Installation
 ------------

-The easiest way to install DeepOF is to use [pip](https://pypi.org/project/deepof).
+The easiest way to install DeepOF is to use `pip <https://pypi.org/project/deepof>`_.
 Create and activate a virtual environment with Python >=3.9 and <3.11, for example using conda:

 .. code:: python